 The view from the Crown is quite breathtaking.
 On a clear day you can see Ben Lomond and the Trossachs in the West, and the Pentland Hills to the East.
 Display panels point out the main landmarks around the Monument.

 And you can see over to nearby Stirling Castle, which is also worth a visit if you have time.

 The view was beautifully clear on the crisp November morning when we visited.
 In the summer months, the view is best at the start of the day, so crowds tend to be larger in the mornings.
 If you want to avoid the crowds, it should be quieter if you visit later in the day.

 Once back inside, you can make your way back down the 246 steps to the base of the Monument.

 And you can buy souvenirs of your visit in the gift shops here and in the visitor centre.
 You’ll find everything from t-shirts and key rings to a limited edition replica of the Wallace sword and a range of exclusive tartan accessories.

 Other things to do near the National Wallace Monument

 The National Wallace Monument is ideally placed for a visit if you’re spending time in Glasgow or Edinburgh.
 It’s also very convenient if you’re travelling through the area up to the Trossachs or onwards to the Highlands.

 The Monument is also fairly close to another well known Scottish landmark, the Kelpies.
 These are around a 30 minute drive away from the National Wallace Monument.
 You could easily visit both of these attractions in one day.

-We really enjoyed looking around the National Wallace Monument, and learning more about this important part of Scottish history.
+I really enjoyed looking around the National Wallace Monument, and learning more about this important part of Scottish history.
 It’s definitely worth a visit if you’re staying in the area, or passing through on your way to the North of the country.